swcurran/anoncreds-clsignatures-rs/README.md

 on many messages without revealing the signature and only a (possibly) empty subset of the messages.

-CL Signatures are the basis of [Hyperledger AnonCreds v1.0] and the implementation in this repository is used in the [Hyperledger AnonCreds Rust implementation].
+CL Signatures are the basis of [AnonCreds v1.0] and the implementation in this repository is used in the [AnonCreds Rust implementation].

 This implementation of CL Signatures was initially in the [Hyperledger Ursa] project.